-Twice a year, as part of our ongoing quality control, Primary Coaches submit reports on all their students.
-Regional Directors (RDs) compile these and send to Dave McGuire.
-Once a year, Dave assigns Evaluation Auditors (AEs) to verify (audit) reports received in March by calling the majority of members rated successful by RDs.
-Any discrepancy is resolved by another experienced Auditor.
-Since the 2003 evaluations, we tightened the criteria where those who we could NOT contact (n/c's) were, with a few exceptions, rated as unsuccessful.
+Twice a year, as part of our ongoing quality control, Primary Coaches and Regional Directors (RDs) submit reports on all their students to Dave McGuire.
+Each year one or more Evaluation Auditors (EAs) verify and audit those members who have been rated successful by Coaches and Regional Directors.
+Since 2003 we have rated those who we could NOT contact as unsuccessful.

-It has been noted that our own standard of success criteria is set very high as shown by our own success rates based on McGP standards (and rated by at least two people) being consistently lower than the perceived success (self-assessments) of members themselves.
-Click here to view a description of our success criteria.
-It should be noted that other intensive programmes for those who stutter measure success by self-assessments and only factor in those who respond.
+It should be noted that many other intensive programmes for those who stutter only measure success via self-assessments, and we only factor in those who respond.
 Some other programmes measure success by assessing in the clinic and/or on the last day of an intensive course.
-We consider these to be flawed and inaccurate for the following reasons:
+We consider these evaluation processes to be flawed and inaccurate for the following reasons:

 - Self-assessment surveys give useful information, but do not give a reasonably accurate indication of success.
-In our experience, someone using avoidance mechanisms and blocking will eventually regress to being unacceptably out of control even though they report themselves as 'satisfied', 'successful', ‘improved quality of life’, etc. Therefore, we only count the assessment by a second or third evaluator/auditor (who can detect if or if not there is genuine blocking and/or avoidance mechanisms are being used) in our official success rate.
+In our experience, someone may report themselves as 'satisfied,' 'successful,' or ‘improved’ even though they are still using avoidance mechanisms and blocking regularly.
+For that reason, we have multiple people evaluate each new member, and we only count the assessment by an experienced evaluator/auditor in our official success rate.

-- Basing a success rate on only those survey forms returned does not give an accurate indication of success.
-For example, if a programme has a total of 30 clients in, say, a 3 month period, and only 15 bother to return the survey form, the evaluator does not know how the non-responders (half the sample) are doing.
-In our experience, with very few exceptions, those who do not return calls for evaluation purposes have gone back to old avoidance behaviors, including being afraid to talk to an evaluator, and out of control stuttering.
+- Basing a success rate on only survey responses does not give an accurate indication of success.
+For example, if a programme only receives a 50% survey response rate, the evaluator does not know how the 50% who did not respond are doing.
+In our experience, those who do not return calls for evaluation purposes have gone back to old avoidance behaviours, including being afraid to talk to an evaluator, and have returned to out of control stuttering.
 Therefore our evaluation base is the TOTAL number of members that joined our programme during the target year.
-Those not responding are recorded and factored in as 'not-successful' unless there is a very good reason such as traveling but rated successful by their Primary Coach and Regional Director in the original report before auditing.
+Those not responding are recorded and factored in as not successful unless there is a very good reason to evaluate them otherwise.

 - Evaluations done during or right after an intensive course are not a good indication of success.
-The clinic (or, with McGP, the conference room) quickly becomes a comfort zone and there is the dynamic of a 'honeymoon' period where fear is very low and confidence high.
-Therefore, our evaluation audits are done anywhere from 9 to 18 months after a member's first course, which gives us more of an indication of 'long term' success in the real world.
+The clinic (or, with McGP, the conference room) quickly becomes a comfort zone and there is the dynamic of a 'honeymoon period immediately after a course ends where fear is very low and confidence high.
+Therefore, our evaluation audits are done anywhere from 9 to 18 months after a member's first course, which gives us an accurate indication of 'long term' success in the real world.
 If we evaluated immediately after their first courses, our success rates would be close to 100%.

-- Any success evaluation should have some kind of 'check and balance' verification procedure to ensure accuracy similar to our Evaluation Auditors who live, with very few exceptions (for example, being fluent in the language of the region), outside the audited region to decrease the chance of undo influence from Regional Director being audited.
+- Any success evaluation should have some kind of 'check and balance' verification procedure to ensure accuracy.
+With very few exceptions, our Evaluation Auditors live outside the audited regions they are auditing, thus decreasing the chance of undo influence or bias from others in the region.

-However, to be able to compare ourselves to other programmes for those who stutter, starting with the Evaluation Audits from 2014, (besides factoring in those we were not able to contact as unsuccessful), we now include statistics based on:
+However, to be able to compare ourselves to other programmes for those who stutter, starting with the Evaluation Audits from 2014, we now also include statistics based on:

-- Audited success rates excluding the non-contactables (only counting those we were able to contact) similar to the evaluation procedures of other programmes.
+- Audited success rates excluding those who EAs were unable to contact (i.e. success as a percentage only of those who responded to our Auditors).
+This is similar to the evaluation procedures for other programmes.